mattyamonaca/layerdivider/README.md

 #### Optional: For Python Launcher Users
 If you installed Python launcher (py command), you can use another method for installation.
-1. download this repository, for example by running
+1. Download this repository, for example by running
 ```
 https://github.com/mattyamonaca/layerdivider.git
 ```
-2. run `install_with_launcher.ps1` instead of `install.ps1` to install dependent packages.
+2. Run `install_with_launcher.ps1` instead of `install.ps1` to install dependent packages.
-3. run `run_gui.ps1` to open local gui.
+3. Run `run_gui.ps1` to open local gui.
-4. wait a few moments; then PowerShell outputs URL as below:
+4. After a few moments, PowerShell outputs URL as below:
 ```
 Running on local URL: http://127.0.0.1:7860
 ```